kwasniew/hyperapp2-real-world-example/README.md

 ### Build tools as a production optimisation step

-Parcel is used to create a transpiled (older browsers support) and minified/tree-shaken bundle (even better load time perf).
+Parcel is used to create a transpiled (older browsers support) and minified/tree-shaken bundle (even faster load time).

 Raw source size: < 1300 LOC
 Minified+gzipped bundle: 16.5kB